SwissDataScienceCenter/renku-design-docs/design/004-external-data-handling/004-external-data-handling.md

 ##### In the case where the data is large:

 1. write a script to fetch the data and store it on an external drive or another filesystem
 2. add the script to git
 3. write scripts that reference the external drive/filesystem and reduce the data to a manageable size
 4. add those scripts to git
 5. if the reduced data is very small, I will add it to git as well, if it is too large, I will put it in a gitignored subfolder

 In this case, if the project is cloned to a new computer or the external drive/filesystem is not available, the data can be fetched and reduced again easily.

+This approach leads to writing several one-off scripts and requires the user to handle the data orchestration manually.
+Renku could offer commands to do away with the boilerplate and ensure that data gets added/staged/mounted in a repeatable manner for all users/collaborators of the project.

 ### Use-cases